Skip to main content

 Written by Emma Nilsson

-Keeping track of marketing consents is an important part of your marketing communication.
-Respecting your customers whishes in terms of marketing is important, not only for legal reasons but also to keep a healthy and long-lasting relationship with your customers.
+Keeping track of marketing consent is an important part of your marketing communication.
+Respecting your customers' wishes in terms of marketing is important, not only for legal reasons but also to maintain a healthy and long-lasting relationship with them.

-To keep track of what type of information you can send to which contacts, and what legal reason you have to send that type of information, MarketHype have three primary concepts you should be familiar with - "Subscription type", "Legal basis" and "Consent".
+To keep track of what type of information you can send to which contacts and what legal reason you have to send that type of information, MarketHype has three primary concepts you should be familiar with: "Consent," "Legal basis," and "Subscription type."

 Legal basis

-Under the General Data Protection Regulation (GDPR), organizations need a lawful reason to communicate with a contact, and must keep records of consent and the legal basis for that consent.
-When a consent is recorded in MarketHype, it is always recorded on one of two legal bases - "freely given" or "legitimate interest".
+Under the General Data Protection Regulation (GDPR), organizations must have a lawful reason to communicate with a contact and must keep records of consent and the legal basis for that consent.
+When consent is recorded in MarketHype, it is always recorded on one of two legal bases—"freely given" or "legitimate interest."

-By storing both the subscription type and the legal basis for each consent, MarketHype can help you make sure that your contacts receive the right type of information for as long as they want it, and for as long as you have the lawful right to send it to them.
+By storing both the subscription type and the legal basis for each consent, MarketHype can help you ensure that your contacts receive the right type of information for as long as they want it and for as long as you have the lawful right to send it to them.

 Freely given

-A consent given with the legal basis "freely given" is an explicit consent, where the contact have actively given you a consent - eg. by signing up through a newsletter signup form, or by explicitly accepting marketing as part of a purchase checkout.
+A consent given with the legal basis of "freely given" is an explicit consent.
+This means that the contact has actively given consent, for example, by signing up through a newsletter form or explicitly accepting marketing during a purchase checkout.

 In Markethype, consents given on the "freely given" basis are valid until further notice.
-The contact can revoke the consent at anytime, if they no longer want to receive a certain type of information from you.
+The contact can revoke the consent at any time if they no longer wish to receive certain types of information from you.

 Legitimate interest

-Consents given on the "legitimate interest" basis are implicit consents where the contact did not actively give you a consent, but showed an interest in you or your organization, by buying a product from you for instance.
+Consents given on the "legitimate interest" basis are implicit consents where the contact did not actively give you consent but showed an interest in you or your organization by buying a product from you, for instance.

 Consult your legal advisor

-Marketing consents can be difficult, especially when it comes to legitimate interest.
-We strongly encourage you to consult your legal advisor on whether legitimate interest is applicable to your communication, and for how long you can communicate with your contacts on the basis of legitimate interest.
+Marketing consent can be difficult, especially when it comes to a legitimate interest.
+We strongly encourage you to consult your legal advisor on whether legitimate interest applies to your communication and for how long you can communicate with your contacts on the basis of legitimate interest.

 Did this answer your question?